Ventrosky/game-projects/README.md

 # Connect4
-Connect4 implementation in JavaScript using minimax alghoritm.
+Connect4 implementation in JavaScript using minimax alghoritm and Phaser framework.

 link: